borntofrappe/game-development/Practice/Minigames Box/README.md

 end
 ```

-_Please note_: this is not the topic of the demo, but the player is introduced as a kinematic object.
+_Please note_: while beyond the score of the demo, the player is introduced as a kinematic object.

 ```lua
 player.body = love.physics.newBody(world, x, y, "kinematic")